On covering properties of end and ray spaces: On the Rothberger property and scattered ray spaces

 \item For every $\subseteq$-increasing sequence $(F_n:n\in\omega)$ of finite subsets of $\mathrm{V}(G)$ there is a sequence $(C_n:n\in\omega)$, where each $C_n$ is a connected component of $G\setminus F_n$, so that every ray of $G$ has a tail in $C_n$ for some $n\in\omega$.

-\end{enumerate} \end{corollary} \begin{proof} It is clear that (a) implies (d).
-Furthermore, since every end space is homeomorphic to the ray space of a special rooted tree (Theorem~\ref{theorem:representation} in \cite{pitz2023characterisingpathraybranch}), equivalence between (a), (b) and (c) follows directly from Theorem~\ref{THM_RaySpaceRothberger}.
-Thus, we only need to show that (d) implies (b) (we do so by its contrapositive).
+\end{enumerate} \end{corollary} \begin{proof} It is clear that (a) implies (e), while equivalence between (b), (c) and (d) follows directly from Corollary~\ref{corollary:scatteredends}.
+Furthermore, since every end space is homeomorphic to the ray space of a special rooted tree (Theorem~\ref{theorem:representation} in \cite{pitz2023characterisingpathraybranch}), equivalence between (a), (b) follows directly from Theorem~\ref{THM_RaySpaceRothberger}.

+Thus, we only need to show that (e) implies (b) (we do so by its contrapositive).